cthlbrennan/ballybonion-rings/TESTING.md

 ## Defensive Programming

-Defensive programming was manually tested with the below user acceptance testing:
+Defensive programming was manually tested, with results set out below.
+Click on screenshots to zoom in.

 | Expectation | Test | Result | Fix | Screenshot |
 | --- | --- | --- | --- | --- |